nickdidio/Web-Programming-2021S/README.md

 In order to seed the database run "npm run seed", this will populate the databases with users, groups, reviews, and movies

-IMPORTANT: To test simultaneous functionality you will need to run each user in their own browser.
+# IMPORTANT: (1) To test simultaneous functionality you will need to run each user in their own browser.
 Different tabs in the same browser will cause conflicts

+# (2) This application works best with only ONE user ().

-Home Page (D): Main page where users can create decision groups, join decision groups, leave decision groups, edit their profile, edit their want to watch list, and edit their have watched list.
+Home Page: Main page where users can create decision groups, join decision groups, leave decision groups, edit their profile, edit their want to watch list, and edit their have watched list.

-User Profile (D): Each user will have a username, password, display name, a list of movies they would like to watch, a list of movies they have watched before, and a list of decision groups they have joined before.
+User Profile: Each user will have a username, password, display name, a list of movies they would like to watch, a list of movies they have watched before, and a list of decision groups they have joined before.

-# TODO

-1. Get rid of Find A movie > Movie Selection link
-2. Get rid of "REVIEWS" button on profile _COMPLETE_
-3. Totally Test (D) _COMPLETE_
-4. Change Image _DELETED_
-5. My Watch List Styling (D) _COMPLETE_
-6. Show More Details Page Styling (D) _COMPLETE_
-7. Movie Details and Review Styling (D) _COMPLETE_
-8. Seeding the Database \*\*
-9. Want to Watch List Styling (D) _COMPLETE_
 Run "npm start" in command line to set up the server, the home page will be available at "http://localhost:3000/"